-Make sure that service cron is enabled on all servers and that SELinux is disabled on all servers.
+Make sure that service cron is enabled on all servers and that SELinux is disabled by changing parameter SELINUX to value "permissive" or "disabled" in file config of directory /etc/selinux and rebooting the server.

 Update the operating system to its latest release.
 This will keep your system in the most stable state and harden it against various intrusion attempts.